MicrosoftDocs/azure-devops-docs/docs/user-guide/alm-devops-features.md

 <p><b>Build agents and agent pools </b></p>
 <p>At least one [agent](../pipelines/agents/agents.md) is require to build your code.
 As you scale your system with more code, people, and builds, you'll need more build agents organized within [agent pools](../pipelines/agents/pools-queues.md).
-You can use both on-premises or hosted agent pools.</p>
+You can use both on-premises or Microsoft-hosted agent pools.</p>

 <p><b>Gated check-in (TFVC, VSTS) </b></p>